 - Demonstrate an ability to evaluate and improve organizational structures.

-Reflective discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 400–600 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 3 classmates’ threads.
 Each reply must be at least 200 words.
 Any sources used must be cited in current Turabian format.
 (MLO: A,F,G,H,I)

-The student will write an Annotated Bibliography in preparation for the Biblical Leadership Paper.
+The student will write an annotated bibliography in preparation for the Biblical Leadership Paper: Final Submission Assignment.
 This bibliography must include an anticipated thesis statement and a bibliography of at least 20 related works.
 This bibliography must contain at least 5 books and at least 5 articles related directly to the anticipated thesis, and it must contain no more than 5 websites (not including e-books or scholarly articles found online).
 Any website used must have a direct, unique, and relevant bearing on the specific paper or research topic and how it will be utilized.
 For each source, the student must write a 150–200-word description, explain the general content of the source and how it contributes to the research topic.
 Current Turabian format must be used. ( MLO: A, B, C, D, F, G,H )

 The student will submit a 4,000–5,000-word research paper on an assigned topic that focuses on developing a biblical theology on pastoral leadership.
 The student will have the opportunity to choose a topic from a predetermined list and submit it early in the course for instructor approval.
-No more than 2 students will be permitted to select the same topic.
 The student must demonstrate strong critical reflection on the subject and accurate handling of the biblical text.
 The paper must also contain at least 20 sources.
 This assignment must use current Turabian format. ( MLO: A,B,D,E,H,I )